tyeatts75/Data310/project2.md

 - With the feature columns model performing so poorly I decided to make some changes to the categorical keras preprocessing layers model in an effort to make improvements.

+- After toying around with dropping various features and combinations of features I found no combination of variables that improved my model.
+This is very odd, even when I removed the features that were missing a lot of data points the model still seemed to be better off beforehand.